kevinfengcs88/nvim/README.md

 # My Neovim Config
 This repository contains my Neovim config, which is written in Lua.
 It uses lazy for managing plugins.
-Below are some useful keymaps and configuration tips as I learn more about Neovim as well as some additional Linux/miscellaneous tips that I discovered while setting up my workflow.
+Below, you can find various tips/commands that I learned while configuring Neovim and my workflow as a whole.

 ## Useful keymaps/tricks
 - `r` while focused on nvim-tree renames the current file